Reinoter/bytemark-assignment/README.md

 Assignment created for Bytemark INC.

 ## Application comments
+- There are some functionality started that there was no time to complete.
+    - Notification Component for error handling
+    - Search field for country
+    - Pagination for results.

 - Given the size of the application I chose to use insertable components in the main view to display requested information.
 Normally I would create a different "route" for Articles.
 This seemed unnatural in this case, because one can't fetch single article data from the provided API.

 - Icons used are from Google Material **https://google.github.io/material-design-icons/**